simonemiglietta/kata-1brc/README.md

 * fully contained in the folder `src/<script-name>`
 * work as a shell command, without a GUI
+* has not explicit error handling (job boundaries are predetermined and well defined)
 * explain build and run instructions in a `README.md` file
 * represent the work in progress updated every second (or more, in order to not interfere significantly with total execution time)